Home » Cocktails » Vodka Iced Tea Recipe

 Would flavored vodka work in this recipe?

 Yes!
-You can add even more flavor to this super simple drink by using flavored vodka.
+You can add even more flavor to this super simple iced tea cocktail by using flavored vodka.
 My homemade orange-infused vodka would be so yummy in this.

 You can also create your own ice tea flavored vodka for more tea flavor and to use in other tasty cocktails.